-Nancy L. Cohen is a best-selling author, historian, and leading national expert on women and American politics.
+Nancy L. Cohen is an award-winning author, historian, public speaker, and leading national expert on gender and American politics.
 She is the author of four books, including Breakthrough: The Making of America’s First Woman President (2016) and Delirium: The Politics of Sex in America (2012).

-Nancy’s political commentary has appeared in the Guardian, the New Republic, the Los Angeles Times, Pacific Standard, Playboy, and elsewhere.
-She has been a featured guest on NPR, MSNBC, and numerous other TV and radio broadcasts.
+Nancy’s articles and political commentary have been published in the Los Angeles Times, the Washington Post, and Ms. Magazine, among others, and she has appeared on MSNBC, NPR and many other broadcasts.
 She speaks frequently at conferences, literary festivals, and universities across the nation.

-For more than a decade, Nancy held teaching and research positions in history and political science at UCLA, Binghamton University, California State University Long Beach, and other universities.
+Currently Dr. Cohen serves as Treasurer of the Los Angeles County Commission for Women and the Southern California Representative on the Association of California Commissions for Women.
+Previously she worked as a senior policy analyst at LAANE, a nonprofit dedicated to ending income inequality.
+A historian, Cohen spent more than 10 years in teaching and research positions at UCLA, Occidental College and elsewhere.
 Her scholarly publications include The Reconstruction of American Liberalism, 1865-1914 (2002) and articles in the Harvard Business Review, the Journal of Southern History, and elsewhere.
-She received a bachelor of arts from Brown University and her PhD with distinction from Columbia University.
+She received a bachelor of arts from Brown University and her PhD with distinction in History from Columbia University.